About a year ago in the start of 2017, I embarked on a series of small power electronics

 temperature.
 I did a quick parametric search on

-Texas Instruments and selected a low-offset voltage (<100uV), a miniature SC-70 package which I like, a minimum voltage of 2.5V, and I
+Texas Instruments and selected a low-offset voltage (<100uV), a miniature SC-70 package, a minimum voltage of 2.5V, and I

 was left with a few options including the OPA333, the cheaper version

 A quick search on digikey also confirmed my choice that

 decent choice.
 Since I'll only be building a few of these, the

 OPA/TLV333 is a good choice so I settled on this op-amp.
 I could have